EvatsugDnalloR/MD_CBL-Group_2/README.md

 ### Dashboard
 All the dashboard-related files are in the `dashboard` module.
-To run the dashboard, run `app.py` in this module.
+To run the dashboard, run `python -m dashboard.app` in the root folder of the project.
 Note that the dashboard is running on the localhost http://127.0.0.1:8050/.

 ### Main Page Functionalities